DOH reports an increase of 4,410 COVID-19 cases

 According to a DOH spokesperson, the department identifies deaths by county of legal residence.

-To date, the number of negative cases reported in Clearfield County is at 16,511, in Elk County, 5,084, and in Jefferson County, 7,009, according to the Department of Health.
+To date, the number of negative cases reported in Jefferson County is at 7,009; in Clearfield County, 16,511; and in Elk County, 5,084, according to the Department of Health.

 There were 125 new deaths reported Monday.
 The DOH is reporting 21,812 total deaths in 67 counties as a result of COVID-19.